carrotIndustries/usbkvm/README.md

 converter to its camera interface.
 While this could also have eliminated the MCU used for HID emulation, it's much more complex and expensive than the single QFN-48 IC that is the MS2109.

-## How about VGA input?

-A variant that'll also have a VGA input is currently work in progress.
-It'll use a VGA to HDMI converter IC and a HDMI multiplexer for switching between the two inputs.

 ## How can I get one?